Thermococci

 Thermococci is a class of microbes within the Euryarchaeota.

 They live in extremely hot environments, such as hydrothermal vents, and their optimal growth temperatures tend to be around 75 to 85 °C. Thermococcus and Pyrococcus (literally "balls of fire") are both obligately anaerobic chemoorganotrophs.

-Thermococcus prefers 70–95 °C and Pyrococcus 70-100 °C. Palaeococcus helgesonii, recently discovered in the Tyrrhenian Sea, is an aerobic chemoheterotrophic that grows at temperatures of 45–85 °C with an optimal temperature of 80 °C.
+Thermococcus prefers 70–95 °C and Pyrococcus 70-100 °C. Palaeococcus helgesonii, recently discovered in the Tyrrhenian Sea, is an aerobic chemoheterotrophic that grows at temperatures of 45–85 °C with an optimal temperature of 80 °C. Further, most Thermococci bacteria obtain their nutrition from the oxidation of organic compounds, and have a variety of nutritional categories.
+Some of these categories include those from mesophillic bacteria.

 Thermococcus gammatolerans sp. nov. was recently discovered in the Guaymas Basin, and it grows at temperatures from 55 to 95 °C with an optimal temperature around 88 °C with an optimal pH of 6.
 It has pronounced radioresistance and can survive gamma radiation at 30 kGy.

 Thermococcus grows on organic substrates where there is a higher capacity of elemental sulfur.
 This archaeon mostly grows between temperatures 60–100 degrees Celsius.
 The average temperature where they thrive is around 85 degrees Celsius.

 The DNA structure has a circular genome with around 2,353 coding sequence, and 2,306 are identified.